 - a tappable or clickable access to a details page for her location – with information such as hours, phone number, photos and directions.

 Location extensions can also run on YouTube campaigns.
 Location extensions on YouTube help you close the loop between online ads and offline sales by driving foot traffic to shops.

 A major clothes retailer wants to target the audience segment 'Fashionistas' – encouraging people browsing online to come into the shop and make purchases.
 To accomplish this goal, the shop’s account manager sets up location extensions on YouTube ads.

 Alongside her YouTube ad, the location extension shows a 'teaser' of business information.
 When a user clicks or taps the extension, it expands to a location page that shows more business information, such as address, phone number and shop hours.
 The shop shown in the extension is selected based on the user’s device location or a location that they’ve shown interest in.

 Where they show

-Location extensions can show your business information in various formats – on mobile devices and on computers – on the Search Network, Display Network and Google Maps.
+Location extensions can show your business information in various formats – on mobile devices and on computers – on the Search Network, Display Network, YouTube and Google Maps.